 Washington Elementary School District may provide EIS to qualified students who attend District schools and WESD staff.
 District educators, parents and voters support and fund student use of technology in school because it is important for education.
 Students without technology skills and network access are at an educational disadvantage.
-It is important that students learn to use technology and the Internet.
-The District requires safe, appropriate and lawful use of existing school facilities, including science labs, libraries and athletic fields.
+It is important that students learn how to safely and appropriately use technology and the Internet.
+The District requires safe, appropriate, and lawful use of existing school facilities, including science labs, libraries and athletic fields.
 New technology also requires safe, appropriate and lawful use.
 All usage of EIS is to be in support of education and WESD goals.
 Anyone who uses EIS, even with personal technology, must follow WESD guidelines and rules for acceptable use.
 Each student/parent will be required to sign an EIS Use Agreement.
 Please see the Parent/Student Handbook Agreement forms at the front of this book and the Electronic Information Section of the Appendix.
-Anyone who misuses, abuses or chooses not to follow the guidelines and/or rules shall be denied access to Washington Elementary School District EIS and may be subject to disciplinary action.
+As the District actively monitors for safe and appropriate use, anyone who misuses, abuses or chooses not to follow the guidelines and/or rules shall be denied access to Washington Elementary School District EIS and may be subject to disciplinary action.